angel-vladov/mobile-slider/readme.md

 Default: `1024`

 Min window width needed for the mobile slider to apply and change the layout of the element it's applied to.
 Nothing will happen if the browser window is wider than `sliderWhen` width _(1024px with default value)_.
+You can use `sliderWhen` and change the breakpoint depending on your design.
+For example f you want the slider to apply only for mobilePhones and not tablets you can set the value to 480px.

 #### itemWidth